OnceYT/dpy-paginator/README.md

 # the view will automatically timeout incase this check returns False
 ```
-Note that incase of ephemeral responses (or scenarios where the output will be deleted before the timeout), this extra step is probably not worth it.
+Note that incase of ephemeral responses (or scenarios where the output will be deleted before the timeout), this extra step is not worth it.

 [^1]: To explain this, the `paginateButtons` view class receives the `discord.Interaction` object only when one of the buttons is interacted with which is then used to edit the message with the disabled buttons upon timeout.
 Only running `paginate()` and sending the output does not give the class access to the message sent, thus resulting in the need of an extra step to satisfy this possibility.